Nory Pouncil is the visionary behind iAmHealthyFit.com.

 There was one tiny problem, after spending six months looking for work, I had nothing.
 Here I was ready to take my twenties by storm after doing what “I was supposed to do” and felt like a failure.

-So I frantically looked for some comfort, and a sense of control: both I found in food.
+So I frantically looked for some comfort, and a sense of control: I turned to what was familiar, what felt like home; Food.

 Before I knew it by the time I walked the stage I felt depressed, frustrated, lost, stuck and it turns out I was 20 pounds heavier.